© Henriikka Kontimo 2020 Built with Indexhibit

 One of my main values as an artist is to try do my best to use ethical and ecological methods and materials in my working processes and finished works.
 Whenever I can, I use renewable, reusable, and recyclable materials or borrowed objects.
 I find it important to make works that won't accumulate to an unnecessary material burden.

-Please don't hesitate to contact me if you have any questions or suggestions about my works, ideas of us working together, or if you for example want to ask about my experiences regarding the artist residencies I have been in.
+Feel free to contact me if you have any questions about my works, ideas of us working together, or if you for example want to ask about my experiences regarding the artist residencies I have been in.